 Bob’s expertise: Glaciology, Geology

 Originally Australian, Lauren grew up in the States and has been collecting "homes" ever since.
 With a background in TV marketing, she spent a decade living in New York City before transitioning to a career in photography.
-A grand pursuit of adventure took her to Antarctica in 2012 and fast forward, she is now enjoying her 6th year in the polar tourism industry.
+A grand pursuit of adventure took her to Antarctica in 2012 and fast forward, she is now enjoying her 6th year in the polar tourism industry as an Expedition Leader.

-When not in the polar regions, Lauren splits her time between visiting her family in Australia, kayaking in the Pacific Northwest and hiking in the Scottish Highlands.
+When not in the polar regions, Lauren splits her time between Canberra, Australia and the Scottish Highlands.